by Texas Homesteader ~

 We purchased two established hives in the spring of 2016.
 So far they’ve done very well.
 I’ve been sharing details of our beekeeping journey along the way.
 I’ve linked to various topics we’ve already covered below.
 Feel free to check ’em out!

 He starts by placing entrance reducers at the front of the hives.
-He did this to keep the cold wind at bay which will help to keep the hive warmer when those cold winds blow.
+This narrows the entrance size to keep the cold wind at bay.
+That will help to keep the hive warmer when those cold winds blow.
 Plus it gives a smaller entrance for the bees to have to defend against honey robbing too.

 So during an unseasonably warm, sunshiny and windless winter day we decided to go in for a little check-see…

 Winter Hive Inspection

 When RancherMan cracked open the hive we were very pleased to see lots of activity.
-He also noted a healthy reserve of honey to feed them even now when their flowering food source is gone.
+He also noted a healthy reserve of honey to keep them fed even now when their flowering food source is gone.

 But we can’t just feed them sugar water the way we did over the summer.
 It would just freeze in the jar!

 Winter Hive Feeding

-So first RancherMan made a spacer by cutting a frame from a piece of siding insulation.
+So first RancherMan made a spacer by cutting a spacer from a piece of siding insulation.
 You know what our battle cry is: “Use Whatcha Got!”
 He then used duct tape to wrap the edges for stability.
 This spacer will give us plenty of room to add some granulated sugar beneath the inner cover of the hive.

-Once his spacer was complete he placed a single layer of newspaper on top of the frames.
+To feed the dry sugar we removed the telescoping lid and the inner cover and placed placed a single layer of newspaper on top of the frames.
 The newspaper will keep the sugar from just falling between the frames and making a mess inside the hive.
-Then out to the hive we go.

-We removed the telescoping lid and the inner cover and placed the homemade spacer directly on top of the hive’s honey frames.
-Then we poured a 4-lb bag of sugar on top of the newspaper and spread it evenly.
+Then we topped the newspaper with the homemade spacer and poured a 4-lb bag of sugar on top of the newspaper and spread it evenly.

-The bees will eat through this thin layer of newspaper to get to the sugar.
+Our beekeeper’s association noted that the bees will eat through this thin layer of newspaper to get to the sugar.
 By then the small amount of condensation in the hive will have turned the sugar to a harder sugar candy for them.

 We’re confident between their ample honey stores and the sugar we’ve fed them that they’ll come through the winter healthy & ready to get to work come spring!

 - Preparing For the Hives